Conjugated system: Nonaromatic and antiaromatic compounds

 Not all compounds with alternating double and single bonds are aromatic.
 Cyclooctatetraene, for example, possesses alternating single and double bonds.
 The molecule typically adopts a "tub" conformation.
 Because the p orbitals of the molecule do not align themselves well in this non-planar molecule, the π bonds are essentially isolated and not conjugated.
 The lack of conjugation allows the 8 π electron molecule to avoid antiaromaticity, a destabilizing effect associated with cyclic, conjugated systems containing 4n π (n = 0, 1, 2, ...) electrons.
 This effect is due to the placement of two electrons into two degenerate nonbonding (or nearly nonbonding) orbitals of the molecule, which, in addition to drastically reducing the thermodynamic stabilization of delocalization, would either force the molecule to take on triplet diradical character, or cause it to undergo Jahn-Teller distortion to relieve the degeneracy.
 This has the effect of greatly increasing the kinetic reactivity of the molecule.
 Because of the lack of long-range interactions, cyclooctatetraene takes on a nonplanar conformation and is nonaromatic in character, behaving as a typical alkene.
 In contrast, derivatives of the cyclooctatetraene dication and dianion have been found to be planar experimentally, in accord with the prediction that they are stabilized aromatic systems with 6 and 10 π electrons, respectively.
 Because antiaromaticity is a property that molecules try to avoid whenever possible, only a few experimentally observed species are believed to be antiaromatic.
 Cyclobutadiene and cyclopentadienyl cation are commonly cited as examples of antiaromatic systems.

 In pigments

-In a conjugated pi-system, electrons are able to capture certain photons as the electrons resonate along a certain distance of p-orbitals - similar to how a radio antenna detects photons along its length.
+In a conjugated pi-system, electrons are able to capture certain photons as the electrons resonate along a certain distance of p-orbitals, similar to how a radio antenna detects radio signals along its length.
 Typically, the more conjugated (longer) the pi-system is, the longer the wavelength of photon can be captured.
 Compounds whose molecules contain a sufficient number of conjugated bonds can absorb light in the visible region, and therefore appear colorful to the eye, usually appearing yellow or red.